mistry-lab/jax_mjx_tutorial/readme.txt

 NOTE: We rely on cuda enabled jax library.
 This is not included in the Pipfile.
 (Simply following the steps below should work)
 - run pipenv shell
-- Depending on preference either install
+- Depending on preference, either install
 	- pipenv run pip install --upgrade "jax[cuda12_local]" # for local CUDA toolkit
 	- pipenv run pip install -U "jax[cuda12]" # for using provided bins
 - run pipenv install for the rest of the deps